 The industrial product price index in Canada increased 0.3 percent over a month earlier in August of 2020.
 It was the fourth consecutive monthly increase led by higher prices for primary non-ferrous metal products (6.3 percent).
 Also, cost rose for chemicals and chemical products (1.0 percent); lumber and other wood products (2.3 percent) and petrochemicals (6.1 percent).
 On the other hand, prices fell for both motorized and recreational vehicles (-0.8 percent) and energy and petroleum products (-1.0 percent).
 Year over year, producer prices went down 2.3 percent, continuing a downward trend that began in February 2020 due in large part to a drop in prices for energy and petroleum products (-24.6 percent).

-Producer Prices in Canada averaged 62.15 points from 1956 until 2019, reaching an all time high of 119.70 points in June of 2018 and a record low of 15.60 points in February of 1956.
+Producer Prices in Canada averaged 62.76 points from 1956 until 2020, reaching an all time high of 119.70 points in June of 2018 and a record low of 15.60 points in February of 1956.
 This page provides the latest reported value for - Canada Producer Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Producer Prices - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Statistics Canada

-Producer Prices in Canada is expected to be 122.14 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices in Canada to stand at 127.39 in 12 months time.
+Producer Prices in Canada is expected to be 115.64 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices in Canada to stand at 115.05 in 12 months time.
 In the long-term, the Canada Producer Prices is projected to trend around 119.09 points in 2021 and 121.47 points in 2022, according to our econometric models.